Edificio con el letrero "Laguna Nivaria" y árboles alrededor.

 The house and the families of La Laguna

-From the 16th century up until today
+From the 16th century to the present day

 Historical shields